An extended 3-3-1 model with two scalar triplets and linear seesaw mechanism: Acknowledgments

 \section{Acknowledgments}

-This research has received funding from Fondecyt (Chile), Grants No.~1170803, No. 1190845, CONICYT PIA/Basal FB0821, the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.01-2019.387.
-A.E.C.H is very grateful to the Institute of Physics, Vietnam Academy of Science and Technology for the warm hospitality.
+This research has received funding from ANID-Chile FONDECYT No. 1210378, No. 1190845, CONICYT PIA/Basal FB0821, Milenio-ANID-ICN2019\_044, the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.01-2019.387.
+A.E.C.H is very grateful to the Institute of Physics, Vietnam Academy of Science and Technology for the warm hospitality and for financing his visit where this work was started.